Words with Feet

 It's just me and Kristen at this point; Meg's taken a plane from Bratislava to Poland earlier in the day.
 She has her Europass East and a little syllabus with it; I have an official ticket from the train station.
 Things are going smoothly, we're enjoying the countryside landscapes, and then suddenly we're stranded in Nowheresville, Czech Republic, a town with no connecting trains and no bus station.

+The information desk tells us that the train we were supposed to take left 3 hours ago.
+Splendid.
 It's 18:15.
 The next train is at 1:00.
 Also splendid.
 And our cell phones, as we've only now discovered, don't work at all in foreign countries.

 Aaaaand this is the adventure that no foreign travel is complete without.
 We have five hours before any possibility of Poland, and then another five hours on the train to get there.